asadikarthik/firstproject-Demo/README.md

 # firstproject-Demo
-this is my first project in github
+this is my first git repository